Silejonu/Linux-desktop-post-install/README.md

 - Targets the latest *(LTS, if applicable)* release of a given distro.
 Older releases *should* work, but there is no guarantee.
 - Every change done to the default distribution configuration is meant to improve user-friendliness, and does not include purely personal preferences.
 - Accounts for localisation.
-- Should be ran just once, but won't break anything if ran a thousand times.
+- Should be ran just once right after a fresh install, but won't break anything if ran a thousand times.

 ## What it actually does
 - Update the system